CSLewin/NeonSunset/NEON SUNET.md

     - Ears: Hearing, balance and acceleration
     - Nose/Tongue: Smell and Taste
     - Skin: Touch, temperature, proprioception
 - $2,000 for +1d on any task using the limb or sense.
   - Double the upgrade cost ($4k, $8k, $16k, etc.) for each subsequent upgrade in the location.
   - +$500 for skin-tone coatings that look like flesh at a casual glance, but are obviously fake on inspection, or for cosmetics like anodizing, chromecoating, surface detailing, (holo)graphic overlays, etc.
 - 2x the total cost to disguise it as organic to unaugmented examination (-1d to notice).
 - 4x the total cost to require high-end scanners to tell the difference between flesh and your limb (-2d to notice).
 - 3x the cost of a weapon to integrate it into cyberware.
 Ammunition is 1/10th this increased cost.
+  - Weapons with a Conceal of "Coat" or "N/A" can't be hidden--they're simply too large, and will be apparent even to casual observers.
   - Integrated weapons are illegal and will be removed if the perpetrator is captured alive.
 - 3x the cost of armor to integrate it into skin.
 Dermal armor degrades and heals like standard armor.